Skip to content

 Establish Mobile Device Management Policies

-Create and maintain policies to manage and control mobile devices within the organization.
+Create and maintain policies to manage and control mobile devices within the organisation.

 Plain language